phpearth/docs/intro/02-who-developed-php.md

 So here it goes...
 PHP was initially written by **Rasmus Lerdorf**.
 It all started in 1994 when Rasmus started working on the very first incarnation of PHP which was a simple set of Common Gateway Interface (CGI) binaries written in the C programming language.

+For visual understanding you can also check this [history line of PHP](https://line.do/php-history/8cc/).

 Other resources: